Ghost Squad Hackers: Defacements of the Indian Government

-Starting in April 2020 GSH conducted in a large number of mass defacements of government websites as well as root ownership of an Indian Government server and leaked data from the Australian government.
+Starting in April 2020, GSH conducted in a large number of mass defacements of government websites as well as root ownership of an Indian Government server and leaked data from the Australian government.
 This also included governments such as Australia, India and various others.
 The Twitter feed of GSH has shared a multitude of alleged attacks on various government websites during the pandemic using hashtags associated with previous campaigns of #FreeJulianAssange.

-In June the group claimed responsibility for the hacking of other Indian government websites in protest against the internet ban in Jammu and Kashmir.

 GSH gave warning in a LiveWire interview saying “To the people of Jammu and Kashmir, we will support your efforts and continue to back you through this pandemic and tyrannical government's grip.
 If India's government is persistent, we will be more persistent and consistent.
 No region/state/ethnic group should not have access to the internet, not even limited access.
-These are basic civil rights and liberties.”
+These are basic civil rights and liberties”.